 I read the manual but there is no way to lock your car without engaging the alarm.
 I don't need a car alarm and I don't want one.
 Again, I could go to the Ford dealership and ask them to reprogram my car, but I choose again to install a relay because it's much easier and cheaper.

-Picture of the smart junction box with the additional relay (the black one) to mute the horn when the ignition is turned off. (click to enlarge)
+Picture of the smart junction box with the additional relay (indicated by the green circle) to mute the horn when the ignition is turned off. (click to enlarge)

 The alarm uses the horn to produce its sound: to mute it, I installed another relay that turns on when the ignition is in the "run" or "start" position.
 If you shut off the engine, the horn is disabled; when the engine runs, you can honk as usual.
 The alarm still works, but it only flashes the headlights and the warning lights, which is ok to me.
 It’s true that this modification disables the panic button on the key fob and the acoustic confirmation that you locked the doors, but I don't need those features anyway and I'm happier not to have them.
 The car exhaust is already loud enough and my neighbors appreciate this little contribution to their quietness.